 Horses become infected with tapeworms by eating small pasture mites during grazing.
 These free-living “oribatid” mites are an essential stage in the tapeworm’s lifecycle.
 The mites eat tapeworm eggs passed in the manure of infected horses.
 The eggs develop into larval tapeworms within the mites over 12-15 weeks.
 Horses then accidentally eat the mites and become infected with tapeworms.
 Pasture mites occur in very large numbers on pastures, particularly in low lying or wet areas, with up to 20,000 mites per square metre of pasture reported.
 Mites may also be present in hay and straw.
 The mites are long lived and can survive for over 12 months in the pasture.

 Regular worming for tapeworms should be an important part of all horse parasite control programs.
 Many common horse-worming products do not control tapeworms.
-Choose a broad-spectrum worming product such as EQUIMAX®, EQUIMAX®ELEVATION or STRATEGY-T®, which are effective against all horse worms including tapeworms.
-EQUIMAX and EQUIMAX ELEVATION contain the active ingredient praziquantel, which is the only compound that is 100% effective against tapeworms.
+Choose a broad-spectrum worming product such as EQUIMAX®, EQUIMAX®ELEVATION, or STRATEGY-T®, which are effective against all horse worms including tapeworms.
+EQUIMAX and EQUIMAX ELEVATION contain the active ingredient praziquantel, which is highly effective against all three species of tapeworm.

 To control tapeworms you should administer an effective worming paste or drench at least twice a year, ideally in May and September.
-However it is very safe to use a worming product which treats tapeworms, such as EQUIMAX, every 6-8 weeks when you are worming for other common internal parasites.
+However, it is very safe to use a worming product that treats tapeworms, such as EQUIMAX, every 6-8 weeks when you are worming for other common internal parasites.